 #3.
 Our Trip

-At 8,45 from Fonte Fredda (1265m) nearby Passo San Leonardo, after having moved a car to the Lama Bianca road junction, we started immediately on ski.
-It’s a sunny and quite warm day; there is less snow coverage then usual in this season, it seems a month in advance, but the snow conditions are better than in the other mountains of Italy.
+At 8,45 from Fonte Fredda (1265m) nearby Passo San Leonardo, after having moved a car to the Lama Bianca road junction, we started immediately on the ski.
+It’s a sunny and quite warm day; there is less snow coverage than usual in this season, it seems a month in advance, but the snow conditions are better than in the other mountains of Italy.
 Immediately we noticed there are many skitourers, a circumstance which happens very often in this route.
 After a woody stretch, the first view of whole Giumenta Bianca couloir is through a strip of broken off trees by old avalanches; quite impressive!
 We go forward up to the steepest section without ski crampons, then we are forced to put them on because the snow is still hard.
 The ascent is really long and almost wholly visible because it is a large and straight couloir.
-Finally we get to a beautiful passage under the saddle (2616m), where it bends on the right under some rocks.
+Finally, we get to a beautiful passage under the saddle (2616m), where it bends on the right under some rocks.
 Here we don’t delude ourself to have got the top, because there are still 200m left to climb.

-From the Amaro summit (2783m) the panorama includes Adriatic sea and the surrounding mountains groups of Central Apennine (Gran sasso, Camicia, Morrone, Velino-Sirente, Marsicani mountains) and many other Maiella peaks; the wideness of Femminamorta’s valley, that extends at our feet toward south up to glimpse Tavola Rotonda peak, is impressive.
+From the Amaro summit (2783m) the panorama includes Adriatic sea and the surrounding mountains groups of Central Apennine (Gran Sasso, Camicia, Morrone, Velino-Sirente, Marsicani mountains) and many other Maiella peaks; the wideness of Femminamorta’s valley, that extends at our feet toward south up to glimpse Tavola Rotonda peak, is impressive.

 The wind is quite strong so we wait for the rest of our group inside Pelino bivouac, close by the summit.
 We exchange impressions and comments with other skitourers that unexpectedly are not locals but come from North of Italy.
 We have to decide if to go downhill through Rava della Vespa: we ask ourselves if the snow is too hard.
 We can’t get information because today nobody climbed it and nobody is going to descend it.